theelioway/gabriel/doc/cheat/cheat-kimsufi.md

 There are hundreds of options for `rsync`.
 Common ones are:

 - `-r` recursive... but use `-a` instead because...
 - `-a` maintain file attributes.
-Combimes bunch of options - `-rlptgoD` - which includes recursive + file permissions, visibility, links, ownership, timestamp, etc.
+Combines bunch of options - `-rlptgoD` - which includes recursive + file permissions, visibility, links, ownership, timestamp, etc.
 - `-v` verbose
 - `-n` or `--dry-run` (combine with `-P` so you can see what it would do!)
 - `-P` or `--progress` with `--partial`